Deep drawing: Process

+Friction conditions in the blankholder zone are critical for successful deep-drawing operations.
+Experimental and data-driven studies have shown that lubricant pressure and contact pressure strongly influence the coefficient of friction and the resulting surface quality of deep-drawn steel sheets.

 Variations

 Deep drawing has been classified into conventional and unconventional deep drawing.
 The main aim of any unconventional deep drawing process is to extend the formability limits of the process.
 Some of the unconventional processes include hydromechanical deep drawing, Hydroform process, Aquadraw process, Guerin process, Marform process and the hydraulic deep drawing process to name a few.

 The Marform process, for example, operates using the principle of rubber pad forming techniques.
 Deep-recessed parts with either vertical or sloped walls can be formed.
 In this type of forming, the die rig employs a rubber pad as one tool half and a solid tool half, similar to the die in a conventional die set, to form a component into its final shape.
 Dies are made of cast light alloys and the rubber pad is 1.5-2 times thicker than the component to be formed.
 For Marforming, single-action presses are equipped with die cushions and blank holders.
 The blank is held against the rubber pad by a blank holder, through which a punch is acting as in conventional deep drawing.
 It is a double-acting apparatus: at first the ram slides down, then the blank holder moves: this feature allows it to perform deep drawings (30-40% transverse dimension) with no wrinkles.

 Industrial uses of deep drawing processes include automotive body and structural parts, aircraft components, utensils and white goods.
 Complex parts are normally formed using progressive dies in a single forming press or by using a press line.